Types and causes of hearing loss

 Foreign bodies in the auditory canal

-An injury to the outer ear or blockage in the auditory canal can be caused by foreign bodies (e.g. swabs, debris, etc.)
+An injury to the outer ear or blockage in the auditory canal can be caused by foreign bodies such as cotton buds or debris.

 Treatment: Removal of the foreign body by a specialist.

 Your auditory canal can be blocked by improper cleaning or excess earwax production.
 This can result in reduced hearing.

-Treatment: Professional cleaning of the blocked ear/s by a specialist.
+Treatment: Professional cleaning of the blocked ear or ears by a GP or hearing care professional.

-Caution: Do not try to unblock your ears with cotton swabs.
+Caution: Do not try to unblock your ears with cotton buds.
 This can push the earwax even deeper inside and cause more damage.

 Inflammation of the outer ear (otitis externa)

-Treatment: Drug treatment of the infection by your GP or an ENT specialist.
+Treatment: Drug treatment of the infection by your GP or an ear, nose and throat (ENT) specialist.

 Eardrum perforation (hole in the eardrum)

-The eardrum is fragile and may be damaged by foreign bodies, infections (e.g. middle ear infection) or intense pressure (e.g. when diving).
+The eardrum is fragile and may be damaged by foreign bodies, infections (such as middle ear infection) or intense pressure (as experienced when diving).
 A perforation may also be caused by a blow to the ear or a loud bang.
-A hole in the eardrum leads to hearing loss.
+A hole in the eardrum can lead to hearing loss.

 Treatment: Injuries to the eardrum often heal by themselves.
-For this to work, the ear must be kept dry even when washing your hair.
+For this to occur, the ear must be kept dry, even when showering and washing your hair.
 If the eardrum does not heal by itself, the perforation must be repaired by a surgical procedure.

 Otitis media (middle ear infection)

 Middle ear infection caused by viruses or bacteria can be very painful.
-Germs enter the ear through the bloodstream or through the eustachian tube (connects nasal cavity to ear).
+Germs enter the ear through the bloodstream or through the eustachian tube (which connects the nasal cavity to the ear).
 These infections can severely impair hearing.

 Treatment: Drug treatment by your GP.